 The project structure

-- The game design model: Define a tree structure which represents the features and concepts of your game, elaborate them by adding text, pictures or links, and attach tasks to those elements, like a dynamic version of a GDD.
+- The game design model: Define a tree structure which represents the features and concepts of your game, elaborate them by adding text, pictures or links, and attach work items to those elements, like a dynamic version of a GDD.
 This not only gives you information about the design of the game but also a high-level overview of the progress of the project from a conceptual point of view.

 - Administration: Configure your project and customize your categories and other classification elements.

 On the other hand, premium users can have some special sections: